sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_3_ProgrammingLanguages/ProgrammingLanguages_Quiz.md

 **Description**

-a) Decimal numbers are 10 based numbers that we normally use.
-Computers cannot understand that.

-b) Computer only understands Binary instructions comprising Zero and One.
+Computer only understands Binary instructions comprising Zero and One.
 So, Programming languages create Binary instructions for CPU.

-c) Hexadecimal numbers are 16 based numbers, 0 to 9 and A to F. Computers cannot understand that.

-d) All are not correct.

 ---
 ---